MicrosoftDocs/win32/desktop-src/WMDM/-videoinfoheader.md

 ---
-title: \_VIDEOINFOHEADER structure
+title: '\_VIDEOINFOHEADER structure'
-description: The \_VIDEOINFOHEADER structure contains information about a video stream and includes a \_BITMAPINFOHEADER structure that defines the format of an individual frame. ms.assetid: '5a39d66e-8dbc-4572-8370-14f722b6c906'
+description: The \_VIDEOINFOHEADER structure contains information about a video stream and includes a \_BITMAPINFOHEADER structure that defines the format of an individual frame. ms.assetid: 5a39d66e-8dbc-4572-8370-14f722b6c906
+keywords:
-keywords: ["_VIDEOINFOHEADER structure windows Media Device Manager"]
+- _VIDEOINFOHEADER structure windows Media Device Manager
 topic_type:
 - apiref
 api_name: